rh0vandir/Schichtplan_sync/calendars/README.md

 ### Configuration
 - Schedule extension patterns are defined in `schichtplan_sync.json`
-- Default pattern extends schedules for 365 days
+- Default continuation length is configurable via `default_continuation_days` in the config
 - Custom extension periods can be specified via `--extend-days` option
 - Extension can be disabled with `--no-extend` flag